flaviaaleotti/employee_reports/README.md

 - id : this is a unique identified (integer number) characterizing the employee
 - first_name : first name of employee (string)
 - last_name : last name of employee (string)
 - username : employee username (string).
-The username is required to be unique.
+The username is required to be unique within the database.
 - email: institutional email address of employee, characterized by the company.com domain (string)
 - title : employee job title (string)
 - department : company department (string)

-In the default database, the username field is created by combining the firt letter of first name and the last name (e.g., employee Mario Rossi would have username mrossi), but this is not mandatory and you can crate new employees with whatever username (as long as the uniqueness is preserved).
+In the default database, the username field is created by combining the first letter of first name and the last name (e.g., employee Mario Rossi would have username mrossi), but this is not mandatory and you can crate new employees with whatever username (as long as the uniqueness is preserved).
 In the default database, the department field is a capital single letter ('A', 'B', 'C'...), but any other string will be accepted upon creation of a new employee.
 The same holds for all other string fields (except username, see above).

 The report items are characterized by the following fields: